akshadaraut09/Super-Store-Sales-Dashboard-/README.md

 Sales by Payment Mode – Distribution of sales across different payment methods.
 Sales Trend –Monthly/yearly changes in sales performance.
 Sales Forecast – Expected future sales based on historical sales trends.

+ The project also includes a Sales Forecast page that uses historical sales trends to estimate future performance

+-  Sales trend 2019 — 2021
+-  Top States by Sales

+Analyzed historical sales trends to identify growth patterns.
+Identified highest and lowest sales periods.
+Forecasted sales for the next 10 days.
+Used a 95% confidence level to estimate future sales.
+Helps in future planning, inventory management, and decision-making.

 Dashboard Features
 -  Interactive clickable visuals